brightin/pottery/README.md

 This will scan the codebase for any translatable strings and write the PO template file to `resources/gettext/template.pot`.

-See below for more configurations of the scanner.
+See [Configuration / Extra features](#configuration--extra-features) for more configurations of the scanner.

 ### 2. Use tools to generate translation files

 For every string in the codebase there needs to be a translation to other languages.
 These get written in `<lang>.po` files.
 There are various tools available to achieve this.
 The most popular and recomended one would the free GUI tool [Poedit](https://poedit.net/).
-Use Poedit to load the PO template file and generate the translation files, and interactively translate all the strings.
+Use Poedit to load the PO template file, generate the translation files and interactively translate all the strings.

 ![Poedit](/github/poedit.png?raw=true "Poedit GUI")